noon92/femtofox/Getting_started.md

 Ensure that the components are placed correctly on the PCB, and that the correct radio module is selected, then check and place the order.

-Assemble the PCBs according to the BOM and Pick&Place files, or the photo dia
+Assemble the PCBs according to the BOM and Pick&Place files, or the photographs below.

-###
+Solder the Luckfox Pico Mini to the headers as low down as possible, to ensure easy access to the SD card.

+#### 2. Buying a Femtofox
+Although the CE
+There are several licensed
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExMzg1MzM2NDZdfQ==
+eyJoaXN0b3J5IjpbLTgzMjI0MDYzMV19
 -->